joaohenggeler/eternal-wanderer/Source/README.md

 * `java_show_console`: enable to show a console for each Java applet.
 Only used in debug mode.

 * `java_add_to_path`: enable to add the path of the autodetected Java directory directory to the PATH environment variable.
-Used by the Screen Capturer Recorder device when recording the screen with FFmpeg.
+Used by the Screen Capture Recorder device when recording the screen with FFmpeg.

 * `java_arguments`: any Java command line arguments to pass to every applet.